 The 2021/22 ABL season was forced into hibernation due to COVID-19 however, an opportunity to provide baseball in the summer led to the Kent-Oxspring Cup formerly known as the ‘Hume Highway’ Cup against long standing rivals the Canberra Cavalry.
 The series is named after the two starting pitchers of the respective teams, Steven Kent (Canberra) and Chris Oxspring (Sydney), who played in the first game of the modern version of the ABL on 6 November, 2010.
 In true Australian fashion, the series has been nicknamed the KO Cup.

 The Sydney Blue Sox have a proclaimed home ballpark at Blacktown International Sports Park located in the Western Sydney suburb of Rooty Hill.
 This facility played host to the Baseball during the 2000 Olympics and consists of one main diamond with 1,200 capacity grandstand and first class amenities as well as two secondary diamonds.

 For more information on the venue, please click here.

-While undoubtedly Rhys Hoskins would be the most famous player to don a Blue Sox jersey the club has boasted over a dozen other big league players in it’s short history, this includes internationals Tyler Collins, Keon Broxton, Jacon May, Adan Engel, Andy Burns, Gift Ngoepe and Matt Marksberry, as well as Australian’s Brad Thomas, Rich Thompson, Trent Oeltjen and Chris Oxspring.
+While undoubtedly Rhys Hoskins would be the most famous player to don a Blue Sox jersey the club has boasted over a dozen other big league players in it’s short history, this includes internationals Tyler Collins, Keon Broxton, Jacob May, Adan Engel, Andy Burns, Gift Ngoepe, Brandon Barnes, Rhys Hoskins, Jacob Robson, Adam Oller and Matt Marksberry, as well as Australian’s Brad Thomas, Rich Thompson, Trent Oeltjen and Chris Oxspring.